 This Recommended Standard addresses lossless data compression of fixed-length binary vectors.
 The compression method specified herein is effective when a subset of the bits tend to be unchanged from one vector to the next.
 Housekeeping telemetry and some payload data regularly exhibit this property.
 The algorithm encodes fixed-length input binary vectors losslessly, and has no pre-conditions on the format of the input data or the number of binary vectors required to be processed before compressed output data can be produced.
 Consequently, the algorithm can be used while compressing files, packet stores or real-time data streams.

-Since occasional packet loss is normal for operations relying on housekeeping telemetry, the Recommended Standard includes mechanisms to continue the decompression of subsequent packets following the loss of one or more packets.
-In some cases, decompression can continue as soon as the next packet is received, while in others the decompressor can store the following packets until a special packet is received.
-Decompression of subsequent packets and the stored packets can then take place.
+Since some packet losses are normal for operations relying on housekeeping telemetry, the Recommended Standard includes mechanisms to continue the decompression of subsequent packets following the loss of one or more packets.
+Most often, decompression can continue as soon as the next packet is received.
+When too many packets are lost sequentially, synchronization between the encoder and the decoder may be temporarily broken.
+Decompression may then resume normally only after a packet with sufficient information is received.
+The Recommended Standard also guarantees that the sequence of packets successfully received between synchronization and the last lost packet can be losslessly decoded.

 Applicability